 Even if you already venture into the wild with tents, food, a quality first aid kit, protection, and the rest of the outdoors necessities, knowing some basic bushcraft skills is not only rewarding, but they could save your life.

-This is his list of the essential bushcraft gear and hiking gadgets
+Complete list of the essential bushcraft gear and hiking gadgets with breakdown

 - BC Item #1: A Good Bushcraft Axe – The Grandforest Bruks 19-Inch Small Forest Axe